-Fill in any scratches or open wood grain with a wood filler to create a smooth appearance.
+Check the wood and make sure there aren't nails or anything else sticking out that may get in the way of an even finish.
+After doing that, clean the wood and make sure that it's dried completely.
+When it's completely dry, fill in any scratches or open wood grain with a wood filler to create a smooth appearance.
 This step is optional and depends on how you want the finished product to look.
 Teak wood has a naturally smooth surface, and some people prefer to allow wood grain to show as much as possible for a more natural look.
-If that's the case, using a wood filler on teak may be unnecessary.

-Paint a layer of stain onto the furniture.
+Brush a layer of stain onto the furniture.
 The stain color gets darker the longer it is allowed to sit on the furniture.
 Wipe off any extra stain that does not soak in, and allow the stain to dry completely.
-If the stained color is not dark enough, add another layer of stain.
+If the stained color is not dark enough, add another layer after the first one dries.

 Apply a finish after staining the furniture with an oil-based or water-based stain.
 Stains tint the wood but do not offer much protection.
 A layer of finish will help hold in the stain color and prevent it from fading in high-wear spots.
-Oil finishes look the most natural but do not protect the wood as much as other stain types.
-Polyurethane finishes are very strong and can withstand water, according to Lowe's.
-Lacquer finishes are durable and attractive, but they require several coats with sanding in between coats.
+Oil finishes look the most natural but do not protect the wood as much as other stains.
+Polyurethane finishes are very strong and can withstand water.
+Lacquer finishes are durable and attractive, but they require several coats with sanding in between each application.

 When choosing a stain type, consider the stain color and the benefits and drawbacks to different stain types.
 Oil-based stains do not raise the wood grain like water-based stains can, but they also have stronger fumes than water-based stains, which are more environmentally friendly but may raise the wood grain slightly as they soak into the teak.

 Both of these types of stain require a coat of finish after staining.
 Some types of stain are really tinted finishes and do not require an additional coat of finish after staining.
 However, one-step stain and finish combos are more likely to show brush marks and color the wood unevenly.